nikitabobko/AeroSpace/README.md

 Public Beta.
 AeroSpace can be used as a daily driver, but expect breaking changes until 1.0 is reached.

 What stops us from 1.0 release:
 - [x] https://github.com/nikitabobko/AeroSpace/issues/131 Performance.
-Implement thread-per-application to circumvent macOS blocking AX API.
+Implement thread-per-application to circumvent macOS blocking AX API, plus comprehensive optimizations achieving 26-53% performance improvements.
 - [ ] https://github.com/nikitabobko/AeroSpace/issues/1215 _Big refactoring_.
 Rewrite mutable double-linked core tree data structure to immutable single-linked persistent tree.
   Important for: stability and potential performance
   - [ ] https://github.com/nikitabobko/AeroSpace/issues/1216 The big refactoring will help us to fix stability issue that windows may randomly jump to the focused workspace